macabroaff/djangobook/appendixD.rst

 The list is a tuple of two-tuples in the format (language code, language name) -- for example, ``('ja', 'Japanese')``.
 This specifies which languages are available for language selection.
-See Chapter 19 for more on language selection.
+Ver Capítulo 19 for more on language selection.

 Generally, the default value should suffice.
 Only set this setting if you want to restrict language selection to a subset of the Django-provided languages.